Parus Hotel, Dnipro

 The Parus Hotel (Парус Готель) is an unfinished 20th-century hotel in the city of Dnipro, Ukraine.
 The building sits on the embankment of the Dnieper River.
 It is one of the few skyscrapers built during the Ukrainian SSR, and ranks as the 15th tallest building in the country.

 Design

 The Y-shaped structure is 114 m tall, has 32 stories.
-They take up 28 stories in a high-rise section and a total of 188991 m2 in the base of two stylobats.
+They take up 28 stories in a high-rise section and a total of 188991 m2 in the base of two stylobates.
 In spite of all these measurements, the rooms have a ceiling height of 2.5 m.
 There were 589 hotel rooms with 996 seats in the high-rise section.
 It consisted of a 600-seat restaurant, a 200-seat café, a banquet hall for 60, a bar for 50, billiard rooms, a 120-seat conference hall, a 450-seat concert hall, exhibition halls, a hair salon, a 100-seat dining room, a laundry, a drying department, a carpentry shop, and much more are all included in the project.
 A swimming pool, dock, parking, and its own substation were also planned.